 I am a cognitive scientist interested in the conscious experience of imagined actions (motor imagery, covert speech) and their behavioural, psychophysiological, and neural correlates.
 In the fundamental part of my research, I am using a combination of behavioural, psychophysiological, and computational methods to evaluate predictions of motor control models applied to imagined actions.
 In the applied dimension of my research, I am using machine learning and deep artificial neural networks to decode the content of both overt and covert speech from electrophysiological data.

-I am also working on the development and dissemination of rigorous (Bayesian) statistical methods for psychological research.
-Besides, I feel very concerned by the issue of making our research more open, more reproducible, and more sustainable.
+In parallel, I also work on the development and dissemination of rigorous Bayesian statistical methods for psychological research.
+Besides, I feel very concerned by the issue of making our research more open, reproducible, and sustainable.

 PhD in Cognitive Psychology, 2019

 Univ.
 Grenoble Alpes

 PhD in Clinical and Experimental Psychology, 2019

 Covert speech is accompanied by a subjective multisensory experience with auditory and kinaesthetic components.
 An influential hypothesis states that these sensory percepts result from a simulation of the corresponding motor action that relies on the same internal models recruited for the control of overt speech.
 This simulationist view raises the question of how it is possible to imagine speech without executing it.
 In this perspective, we discuss the possible role(s) played by motor inhibition during covert speech production.
 We suggest that considering covert speech as an inhibited form of overt speech maps naturally to the purported progressive internalisation of overt speech during childhood.
 We further argue that the role of motor inhibition may differ widely across different forms of covert speech (e.g., condensed vs. expanded covert speech) and that considering this variety helps reconciling seemingly contradictory findings from the neuroimaging literature.